atul2501/atul2501/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-3. Commit it, then run the workflow once manually from the **Actions** tab (`workflow_dispatch`) so the `output` branch and SVG get created immediately instead of waiting for the nightly cron.
+3. Run it once manually from the **Actions** tab so the `output` branch is created immediately.
-4. Once that first run succeeds, this line in your README will start working:
+4. Once that succeeds, this line works:

 ```md
 ![snake](https://raw.githubusercontent.com/atul2501/atul2501/output/github-contribution-grid-snake.svg)